As you may have guessed, zurks are important on Zurker. Zurks are what our friends at Palo Alto

 Updates, Finds and Photos

-If you write something, whether just three words ("Me so horny") or a 5,000-word essay, we call it an "update."
+If you write something, whether just five words ("I like to move it") or a 5,000-word essay, we call it an "update."

 Finds are links from the web, such as websites, pictures, videos, news stories, blog entries, and so on.
 If your post is specifically